Collection Development Policy

 and research needs of the students and faculty in all academic fields relevant to

 University programs.
 Books/monographs are collected in hardbound or softbound editions

 at the discretion of the departmental bibliographers.

-As outlined in the general policy, under Selection Criteria, the following categories
+As outlined in the general policy, under Selection Criteria, the following categories are relevant:

 - Textbooks (item #1)

 - Replacement of lost, stolen, or damaged items (item #3)

 Monographic series may be acquired as individual titles, or by establishing a continuation

 order.
 The need to purchase all volumes in a series or a work issued in parts is the

 primary requirement for establishing a continuation order.
 Further justification in